prebid/prebid.github.io/dev-docs/modules/consentManagement.md

 **_vendorData_**

 This field contains the raw vendor data in relation to the user's choices on consent.
 This object will contain a map of all available vendors for any potential adapters that may wish to read the data directly.
+One use-case for reading this data could be if an adapter wished to be omitted in a request if they knew if consent wasn't given for them.
 Adapters will need to read through the object to find their appropriate information.

 **_gdprApplies_**